kr4nkenwagen/ai-docstring.nvim/README.md

 This plugin will attempt to write a docstring for the function at the cursors position.

+## Usage
+Put your cursor inside a function and press `<Leader>od`.
+A scratch pad will appear.
+Ollama will pip output to it and you can edit it.
+Once you are happy with the docstring, press `<leader>` to apply it to your function.

+### Keybinds inside the scratch pad
+* `<Leader>` closes scratch pad and applies the generated docstring.
+* `r` Clears scratch pad and generates a new docstring.
+* `q` Discoards docstring and closes scratch pad.

+_These keybinds can be configured inside `opts`_

 ## Prerequisites
 * [Ollama](https://github.com/ollama/ollama)
 * Mistrel:7b - _This can be chanded with opts.ai.model_